-SmileDirectClub will only offer a refund within the first 30 days if you have a quick change of heart.
+SmileDirectClub offers refunds within the first 30 days if you have a quick change of heart.
 After that, they’ll provide prorated refunds for unopened and unused aligners, but the amount depends on how many aligners you return.
 If you aren’t seeing the results you want, in most cases, SmileDirectClub will work with you to alter your treatment plan.
 These refinements don’t often cost extra, but you may need to complete another impression kit or go back to a SmileShop for another teeth scan.
 Just know that they don’t approve everyone for refinements.

 Which Should You Choose?

-Once again, both of these companies offer high-quality, effective clear aligner treatments.
+Once again, we think both of these companies offer high-quality clear aligner treatments.
 Neither one is clearly or inherently better than the other.
 Rather, each one has its own strengths, and each excels in different circumstances.
 So, your decision should be based on your unique condition, goals, and expectations.

 Who Should Use SmileDirectClub?

-If you want superior convenience and a more affordable alternative to in-office treatments, and you’ve got a mild misalignment, SmileDirectClub could be a good fit.
+If you want superior convenience and a more affordable alternative to in-office treatments, and you’ve got a mild misalignment, SmileDirectClub might be a good fit.

 Who Should Use Invisalign?

-To correct a more severe condition, or if you’re more comfortable receiving face-to-face care from a dentist or orthodontist, Invisalign is an ideal choice.
+To correct a more severe condition, or if you’re more comfortable receiving face-to-face care from a dentist or orthodontist, we consider Invisalign an ideal choice.

 Frequently Asked Questions